Nazanin1369/UP4-ArcadeGame/README.md

 HTML5 canvas game using pure Javascript.
 Game includes a player, some bugs and gems.

+#####Game Controls:
+Use the following keyboard keys to move:
+* _UP ARROW key for moving to the top
+* _DOWN ARROW key for moving to the bottom
+* _RIGHT ARROW key for moving toward the right side
+* _LEFT ARROW key for moving toward left side

 ##### Game Rules:
 * Add 20 scores if you reach the top.
 * Add various scores by collecting gems.